-When you say “Go,” have the kids walk around until they find a match.
+When you say “go,” have the kids walk around until they find a match.
 When they’re done, they can quickly share out their answers.
-This cause-and-effect lesson plan is a great way to get kids out of their seats and moving.
+This cause-and-effect lesson is a great way to get kids out of their seats and moving.

 6. Play cause-and-effect cards in pairs.

-Cut 3×4-inch cards from two different colors of construction paper.
+Cut three- by four-inch cards from two different colors of construction paper.
 Once kids are in pairs, give each child two cards of each color.
-One color is for the causes (I tell the kids to write a “C” on the back of these to help them remember) and the other color cards are for the effects (write an “E” on the back of these).
+One color is for the causes (write a “C” on the back of these to help kids remember), and the other color cards are for the effects (write an “E” on the back of these).

-The next day, set the envelopes around the room like a scavenger hunt and have pairs travel around the room with their partners to open envelopes, match causes and effects, mix the cards back up, put them back in the envelope, and move to the next open set.
+The next day, set the envelopes around the room, like you’re having a scavenger hunt, and have pairs travel around the room with their partners to open envelopes, match causes and effects, mix the cards back up, put them back in the envelope, and move to the next open set.
 An alternative is to use the envelopes as a cause-and-effect center.

 7. Produce flip books.

 These little books can be used in cause-and-effect lesson plans and much more!
 You might want to prep them for little ones, but older kids can usually make their own.
-Fold a 9×12-inch paper lengthwise (hot dog–style).
-Keep it folded and use a ruler to mark off the 3-inch, 6-inch and 9-inch spots near the top and bottom.
+Fold a nine- by 12-inch paper lengthwise (hot dog style).
+Keep it folded and use a ruler to mark off the three-, six-, and 9-inch spots near the top and bottom.

 Draw a line from the top to the bottom at each marked spot.
 Unfold the page and cut on the three lines from the bottom to the fold.
 Once the flip book is created, kids draw four causes on the front and then lift each flap and draw four effects underneath.
 Need enrichment for higher-level kids?
 Have them draw or write several effects for each cause!